core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ## SID File Creation

-The following activity diagram summarizes the creation of a YANG module and its associated .sid file.
+The following activity diagram summarizes the creation of a YANG module and its associated ".sid" file.

 ~~~~
        +---------------+